Flank/flank-dashboard/docs/12_state_management_investigation.md

 #### State Mutability/Immutability

 The application `state` in Redux is immutable and it is a core concept.
-The only way to mutate the `state` is to `dispatch` an `action`.
+The only way to mutate the `state` is to `dispatch` an `action`, that has a new `state` as a result.

 <a id="s-m-redux"></a>
 Score: 5